 - Audie L. Murphy, one of the most decorated soldiers in US history and a famous actor

-- James Parks, the man who was born enslaved to Robert E. Lee’s family on the Arlington Estate and became the first caretaker at Arlington National Cemetery
+- James Parks, the man born enslaved to the Lee family on the Arlington Estate who became the first caretaker at Arlington National Cemetery

 - President William Howard Taft, the 27th president of the United States